Alphanovel App

 Dalia felt something crawl up her spine.

-Her father’s gaze flicked briefly toward the hallway.
+Her father’s gaze flicked briefly towards the hallway.

 In that instant, without a word, he told her everything.